Dynamoid/dynamoid/doc/querying.md

 `{the_model_hash_key: 'value', the_model_range_key: 'value'}`.
 Keep in
-mind that if you are passing a hash to `.start()` you need to explicitly define all required keys in it including range keys, depending on table or secondary indexes signatures, otherwise you'll get an `Aws::DynamoDB::Errors::ValidationException` either for `Exclusive Start Key must have same size as table's key schema` or `The provided starting key is invalid`
+mind that if you are passing a hash to `.start()` you need to explicitly define all required keys in it including range keys, depending on table or secondary index signatures, otherwise you'll get an `Aws::DynamoDB::Errors::ValidationException` either for `Exclusive Start Key must have same size as table's key schema` or `The provided starting key is invalid`